-Since the dawn of time, humans have foraged for mushrooms for food to use in culinary dishes, as well as to use for medicinal purposes.
+Since the dawn of time, humans have foraged for mushrooms to use in culinary dishes, as well as to use for medicinal purposes.
 In traditional Eastern medicine, mushrooms are the drug of choice and hailed for their medicinal powers.
 Three thousand years ago, the Chinese would place moldy soybean curd on skin infections as a healing agent.
 Other cultures would place warm earth (which contained certain molds and fungus) on injuries as first aid measures.
 Our ancient ancestors understood that different molds and fungus were beneficial to our health, now it is our time to relearn those natural medicines.

 Mushrooms and the Immune System

 Only recently have Westerners discovered the untapped medicinal source from mushrooms.
 In fact, it was not until 1928 did Westerners discover the miracle drug penicillin which was derived from the fungus penicillium notatum.
 Without this drug, those “old age diseases” and simple wounds that are so easily treated today would pose a serious threat to our health.
-How interesting that penicillin is derived from a fungi.
+How interesting that penicillin is derived from fungi.

 - Selenium, a mineral source found in mushrooms works with Vitamin E to produce antioxidants that neutralize free radicals that have been known to cause cellular damage.

 - Potassium is another essential mineral source found in mushrooms.
 Doctors have suggested that a diet high in potassium could help reduce the risk of high blood pressure and stroke.

 - Copper is a mineral source that aids in creating red blood cells.
 This mineral works along with iron (also found in mushrooms).

 - The proteins in mushrooms are considered superior to meat and vegetable proteins due to their concentrated amounts of amino acids and ease of digestion.